Menu

 Sep 1, 2010

-Five SUNY Downstate Medical Center faculty members have been awarded Empire Clinical Research Investigator Program (ECRIP) fellowships from the New York State Department of Health.
+Five SUNY Downstate Health Sciences University faculty members have been awarded Empire Clinical Research Investigator Program (ECRIP) fellowships from the New York State Department of Health.
 The ECRIP program encourages teaching hospitals to train physicians as clinical researchers to advance biomedical research in New York's academic health centers.

-The research projects will be conducted at SUNY Downstate's onsite teaching hospital, University Hospital of Brooklyn, and four of the campus's teaching affiliates – Kingsbrook Jewish Medical Center, Long Island College Hospital, Lutheran Medical Center, and Kings County Hospital Center.
+The research projects will be conducted at SUNY Downstate's onsite teaching hospital, University Hospital at Downstate, and four of the campus's teaching affiliates – Kingsbrook Jewish Medical Center, Long Island College Hospital, Lutheran Medical Center, and Kings County Hospital Center.

 ECRIP seeks to improve the delivery of high quality health care, while at the same time fostering young physicians who have an interest in clinical research, with the goal of encouraging them to eventually lead their own research initiatives.
 The faculty awardees appoint fellows or residents to conduct the research under their mentorship.